 Below is my submission (so sorry if it’s a long read).

-I am a registered engineer in Nigeria and also the co-owner and Chief Engineering Officer of a Tech startup based in Canada.
+I am also a Chief Engineering Officer of a Tech startup based in Canada.

-1. The Chairman of a Tech company in China who has been our (my present employer) technical partner for more than 5 years.
+1. The Group CEO of a tech company who has been our (my present employer) technical partner for more than 5 years.
 His recommendation is on how I lead the hardware design team in my present company; on the projects we have worked on together summing to over $10million; and how I have handled all technical conversations with their company.
 Also stating how my contribution has saved them from possible financial loss, boosted mutual collaboration, and increased revenue for both companies.

-2. A technical consultant in electronics design, based in Europe.
-Runs his own company and he is also a principal lecturer at one of Europe’s top universities.
-He is also an active trainer at the High Tech Institute, in the Netherlands.
-Over 40 years of experience in electronics designs.
+2. A technical training consultant in electronics design.
+Runs his own design house and he is also a principal lecturer at one of Europe’s top universities with over 40 years of experience in electronics designs.
 He is also an author (books on amazon) and he has some patents to his name for his inventions.
-He trained me 10years ago and I still consult him on my work till date.
+He trained me 10years ago and I still consult him on my work to date.
 He practically knows my history.
 His recommendation emphasizes my technical skills, and how I have grown as an electronics engineer.
 He also wrote about my contributions to my present employer - how my company sponsored my technical training with him with details of the training, and how that training has helped grow the hardware design of the company.
-He also wrote on my leadership skills on how I lead the company’s hardware development team.
+He also wrote about my leadership skills on how I lead the company’s hardware development team.

-3. A senior academic staff of a top university in Nigeria.
-A Dr and a registered engineer with so many grants for innovation won for the university and chairs the innovation committee of the university.
-My present employer is supporting some inventions with their school, and I am the one to engage with the school to provide hardware design support and personnel training.
-This recommendation is on the contribution my company is making in the hardware space in Nigeria stating our products and our various innovations, emphasis on how I lead the hardware development and innovation of the company, and on my support to the innovations works at the department.
-It also emphasizes my rich skillset and on a campaign, I started last year for specific training for the universities and the importance of such training.
+3. A senior academic staff of a university who has won many grants for innovation and chairs the innovation committee of the university.
+My present employer is supporting some inventions with their school, and it’s been my responsibility to engage with the school in providing hardware design support and personnel training.
+This recommendation is on the contribution my company is making in the hardware space stating our products and our various innovations, emphasis on how I lead the hardware development and innovation of the company, and on my support to the innovations works at the department.
+It also emphasizes my rich skillset.

 They all have a very rich CV which shows their involvement in Tech for many years